jrbarclay37/TSLA-Forecasting/README.md

 ## Forecasting

-Bringing everything together, we use our sentiment scores and technical indicators to predict the future price of TSLA in the `tsla-forecasting.ipynb` notebook.
+Bringing everything together, we use our sentiment scores and technical indicators to predict the future price of TSLA in the `tsla_forecasting.ipynb` notebook.
 We use a simple ARIMA model as our baseline and then attempt to improve performance using the following models:
 - Random Forest
 - XGBoost
 - LSTM